JohnPevien/Johnpevien/README.md

 # Hey there! 👋

 My name's _John Pevien_.
-A frontend developer from the Philippines :philippines:.
+A frontend developer from the Philippines.
 Currently working as a remote dev for an AUS based company.

 ## 🔧 Technologies, frameworks, libraries I use